mitchelldeseure/Deseure-Final-Project/Final-Project-Notes-Thoughts.md

 I decided I would stick to 15 topics for each decade and compare each accordingly.
 A lot can be learned just by examining the topics given.
 I'll analyze the core data of the topics and then add visualizations to help understanding.

 **Step 3:**
+Now that I have all my topics laid out and my data organized into decades I can start playing around with visualizations and seeing what I need to do to create some concrete evidence of my theories.
+First I'm going to play around with the original database file to see what conclusions I can draw from the larger file and then I will break down into smaller groups and be able to compare better.
+I found by making such a massive graph it just became confusing to understand and it had too much info in it, I am hoping that by decreasing the number of articles in each decade I'm able to come to better conclusions by decade.